samiralibabic/crawlers/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+When contributing, make sure to:

+1. Fork the repository
+2. Create a new branch for your feature
+3. Add your changes
+4. Update tests if necessary
+5. Submit a pull request

+Note: Be careful not to commit any sensitive information or environment variables.

 ## License